 - Hyperbaric oxygen chambers

 You may also experience a minor case of barotrauma while riding an elevator in a tall building or driving in the mountains.

 The middle ear includes three small bones — the hammer, anvil and stirrup.
 The middle ear is separated from your external ear by the eardrum and connected to the back of your nose and throat by a narrow passageway called the eustachian tube.
-The cochlea, a snail-shaped structure, is part of your inner ear.

 Any condition that blocks the eustachian tube or limits its function can increase the risk of airplane ear.
 Common risk factors include: